top of page

 • practise coping strategies discussed in therapy

-Even small moments of reflection can deepen self-awareness and help integrate what emerges during counselling.
+Even small moments of reflection can deepen self-awareness and support meaningful change over time.

 6. Speak Up If Something Doesn’t Feel Right

-If something feels uncomfortable, confusing or unhelpful, it is okay to say so.
+Therapy is collaborative.
+If something feels confusing, uncomfortable, too fast, or unhelpful, it is okay to say so.

 For example: